 The animation below shows a double-headed arrow on the bottom, left, and corner of a window and how it resizes a window.
 To make the window horizontally bigger, move the cursor to the left or right edge of the window until it changes to the double-headed arrow.
 To make the window vertically bigger, do the same thing at the top or bottom of the window.
 To resize horizontally and vertically at the same time, use one of the corners of the window.

 How to resize a window using the Windows key and keyboard

-If you are running Microsoft Windows 7, Windows 8, or Windows 10, you can use Windows key keyboard shortcuts to resize and arrange windows on your computer.
+If you are running Microsoft Windows 7, Windows 8, Windows 10, or Windows 11, you can use Windows key keyboard shortcuts to resize and arrange windows on your computer.
 For example, pressing the Windows key and left arrow key resizes the window to fit the left half of the screen.
 Pressing the Windows key and the right arrow key resizes the window to fit the right half of the screen.

-- If the window is maximized, arrow down to Restore and press Enter, then press Alt+Space bar again to open the window menu.
+- If the window is maximized, arrow down to Restore and press Enter.
+If the window is not maximized, skip to the next step.

 - Press Alt+Spacebar again to open the window menu, arrow down to Size, and press Enter.